davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.disk/index.md

 #### Requirements

 1. You can write this program using a language of your choice.
 Your program must compile and run without modifications.
-No separate write-up is required for this assignment.

 2. Upon starting, your program should prompt for two user inputs: the initial head position, and a listing of outstanding track requests.
 Here's an example of what that might look like: